 Creamery Boutique Ice Creams, #01-03, 139 Tyrwhitt Road, Singapore 207557

 On the hunt for a hearty brunch?
-Two Bakers hits the spot with its line-up of delectable dishes including spicy crab eggs benny, bak kwa-stuffed omelette, corned beef and spam hash, kaya French toast and Earl Grey pancakes.
+This cafe in Jalan Besar hits the spot with its line-up of delectable dishes including tiger prawn avocado salad, pancakes topped with ricotta and fresh fruit, and toast with eggs.
 Don’t forget to leave room for dessert, though.
 These intricate creations are a sight to behold, blending flavours like mango, passion fruit, pistachio and vanilla in too-pretty-to-eat designs.

 Two Bakers, 88 Horne Road, Singapore 209083